 Dr Pete Manning, Senior Lecturer at the University of Bath’s Department of Social and Policy Sciences and Centre for the Analysis of Social Policy.
 His research explores the connections between human rights, transitional justice, environmental harm and memory.

-This lecture will take place online via Microsoft Teams.
+This lecture will take place online via Zoom.
 You can join the live online lecture from 18:00 – 19:30 on Wednesday 27 October 2021 by registering via Eventbrite.
-A link will be emailed to you before the event allowing you to view the lecture via Microsoft Teams - no account is required.
+A link will be emailed to you before the event allowing you to view the lecture via Zoom - no account is required.